egonSchiele/actionkid/SOUND.markdown

 So now I could do both audio and graphics in parallel, and move the guy around.
 And I could even play multiple audio files at the same time, which was awesome.
 But now, when I close the window, the sound still keeps playing!
 I don't know why...when the main thread dies, all forked threads are supposed to die.
 But not in this case.
 Still can't figure it out.
 So in summary, audio is a giant pain.

+...And we're back.
+I couldn't figure out the issue with sounds, and then Leaf pointed out that this library is now totally UN-portable...I require all my users to have mpg123 (which I already knew).
+So I tried going back to SDL.
+I added a threaddelay before I do anything else, and now it somehow magically works.
+WTF.